 There’s no secret behind time management and productivity.
 It’s a simple rule.
 And that rule states the following: “Learn to say no to the trivial many so you can focus on the vital few things in your life.”

 Lesson #3: Learn The Slow ‘Yes’ And The Quick ‘No’

 Half of the troubles of this life can be traced to saying yes too quickly and not saying no soon enough.”
 Josh Billings

 Saying no is difficult.
 It can be considered rude and immoral, even.
 Especially if you’re rejecting a close friend or your boss.
 But saying no is the golden key that will unlock more hours in your day.
 Hours you can use to hone your craft or play video games.
 It doesn’t matter how you’ll spend it, as long as you spend your time doing what you love.

-If you still struggle to find time so you can do what you truly desire you’re probably saying yes too often.
+If you still struggle to find time to do what you truly desire, you’re probably saying yes too often.
 Learning to politely decline offers you’re not interested in will save you a ton of time.
 So, as the former CEO of Heidrick & Struggles once said, “We need to learn the slow “yes” and the quick “no”.”

 Lesson #4: You Cannot Have It All

 When faced with the choice between two things we want, we prefer saying yes to both.
 Obviously, doing two things is better than doing one.
 Especially in the world where the hustle state has become the new normal.
 You no longer walk, or run, or do things.
 You hustle, bro.
 But as much as we would like to do everything, we simply cannot have it all and do it all.